openssl/openssl/doc/designs/quic-design/quic-io-arch.md

   - Does not require an application-provided network-side custom BIO to be reworked to support concurrent calls to it.

+  - The poll descriptor interface will allow applications to implement custom modes of polling in the future (e.g. an application could even building blocking application-level I/O on top of a on a custom memory-based BIO using condition variables, if it wished).
+This is actually more flexible than the current TLS stack, which cannot be used in blocking mode when used with a memory-based BIO.

   - Allows performance-optimal implementation of QUIC RFC requirements.